ttc24/Dungeon-Crawler/README.md

 Progress is automatically saved whenever you clear a floor.
 On the next launch you will be asked if you want to continue.

-Save data is written to `~/.dungeon_crawler/saves/savegame.json`.
-The file is a JSON document containing the current floor and full player state including statistics, inventory, equipped weapon and companions.
-Save games and leaderboard entries are written to `~/.dungeon_crawler` in your home directory.
+Save data is written to an operating system specific directory (`AppData/Local` on Windows, `~/Library/Application Support` on macOS or `~/.local/share` on Linux).
+Within that location the game creates a `dungeon_crawler/saves/savegame.json` file containing the current floor and full player state including statistics, inventory, equipped weapon and companions.
+Leaderboard entries are stored alongside the save data.

 ## Objectives